Dr Robert Falconer-Taylor BVetMed, DipCABT, MRCVS

 He teaches and consults around the world along with writing for the veterinary and other professional press.
 He is also author of the informative PET CPD Blog, published on this website, which has been taken up and endorsed by many training and behaviour organisations all over the world.

-Robert is als Course Development Consultant for he International School for Canine Psychology and Behaviour, a Trustee for The Association of INTODogs and a Trustee for Springer Rescue for Scotland.
+Robert is also Academic Advisor to The Association of INTODogs and a Trustee for Springer Rescue for Scotland.

 His current primary academic interests include companion animal cognitive science and emotionality, nutrition and its effects on behaviour, and applied neurophysiology, pharmacology, and therapeutics in companion animal behaviour therapy.
 For launch in 2022 – 2023, Robert is working on a number of tools, resources and a book, as part of a range of accessible online education resources for the companion animal community.